 - Provide biostatistical consultation to clients or colleagues.

-Biostatisticians with little to no experience tend to make between $44900 and $59750 while the more experienced ones make over $104390 per year.
+Biostatisticians with little to no experience tend to make between $53000 and $67440 while the more experienced ones can earn over $113670 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Biostatistician is to move to a higher paying state like NJ.
-Right now, the highest paying states for Biostatisticians are NJ, DC, CT, DE and NC.
+One of the easiest ways to increase your salary as a Biostatistician is to move to a higher paying state like NJ.
+Right now, the highest paying states for Biostatisticians are NJ, ID, MA, MD and DC.

-3 other factors that can increase your salary as A Biostatistician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Biostatistician is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Biostatisticians what degree they had when they got the job and most of them said they had a Master’s degree followed by PhD.
+We asked other Biostatisticians what degree they had when they got the job and most of them said they had a Master’s Degree followed by a PhD.